 However with Tokyo being delayed till 2021 due to Covid-19, and the Korea Archery Association restarting the selection process .. she’s back in the running.

 UPDATE: As of 1st November 2020 and the end of selection process stage two (32 archers remaining), Ki is still in the running for the Tokyo Olympics.
 Traditionally, the third and fourth phases of trials run until the spring, with the recurve team named a few weeks before the first Hyundai Archery World Cup stage of the season which is in Guatemala City, Guatemala – 19-25th April.
 Readable English article here

-Given her sheer dominance 2011 till 2017, she is and will remain for me the most successful archer ever to have strung a bow … and personally I’m not counting her out yet.
+Given her sheer dominance 2011 till 2017, she is and will remain for me the most successful archer ever to have strung a bow … and personally I’m not counting her out making a comeback.
 There’s just too much determination and will to win wrapped up in that 5’6″, 123lbs frame.
-I fully expect, well .. fervently hope .. to see her back on the line at Tokyo doing what she does best … winning!
+I fully expect, well .. fervently hope .. to see her back on the international line doing what she does best … winning!
 Only problem being … its said that its harder to make the Korean National team than it is to win a gold medal!
 She needs to emigrate .. perhaps she has a Scottish granny! :o)

 Videos of Ki Bo Bae in action:

 Ki BoBae shot in slow motion

 World Cup 2010 Edinburgh v Yun Ok Hee (GA archer visible at 0:31 seconds)

 World Cup 2010 Edinburgh v Justyna Mospinek – Bronze medal match

 Ki BoBae throwing the first pitch in a baseball game … with a bow!